I LOVE winter and traveling to cold weather destinations. I know a lot of people…

 Pikes Peak and its cog railway over in Colorado Springs is easily one of the most-visited mountains in the entire world, but did you know the first cog railway in the U.S. was actually over in New Hampshire?

 The Mount Washington Cog Railway was built back in 1868 and brings you up to the highest peak in the northeastern United States.
-The whole experience, including an hour to enjoy the summit, is around 3 hours and really gives you the history of Mount Washington and the railway.
-For the best views, go over to the Adams Visitor.
+The entire experience, including an hour to enjoy the summit, lasts around 3 hours and provides a comprehensive history of Mount Washington and the railway.
+For the best views, head over to the Adams Visitor Center.

 You can, of course, also hike up instead of taking the cog railway.
 Be warned, though, it’s not for the faint of heart.
 After all, it’s been called the most dangerous hike in the U.S., the deadliest small mountain in the world, and home to the world’s worst weather.
 Even in the best of conditions, a hike will take at least 10 hours!
 If you were to ask me, I’d vote for the cog railway over the hike any day.